Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The 'fake' clues successfully point to the wrong choices.
-The first clue is about movies.
-The second clue is about books.
-They are believable and avoid any hint of the correct answer.
+The fake clues are excellent.
+The first clue ('physical object used for recording') strongly points to 'tool,' and the second ('means of communication, conveying information... through words, sounds, or images') clearly targets 'language.'
+Both are entirely unrelated to 'country' and convincingly misdirect towards the incorrect options.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices